 - the National Wetland Inventory (NWI, last updated in 2010) of the US Fish and Wildlife Service,

 - the National Hydrography Dataset (NHD, high resolution dataset at 1:2400 scale, last updated in 1999) of the US Geological Survey,

-- three regional datasets developed by SFEI’s GIS team using CARI’s standardized, and more detailed, mapping protocols and used to demonstrate the WRAMP framework.
+- Aquatic Resource mapping from regional datasets developed by SFEI’s GIS team using CARI’s standardized, and more detailed, mapping protocols and used to demonstrate the WRAMP framework.
 Links to more information about these mapping efforts are listed below under "Subprojects" (below).